Falco: Runtime Threat Detection with eBPF

 Threat detection has lived through two eras: perimeter (firewalls, network IDS) and endpoint (EDR on laptops).
-Containers and Kubernetes break both assumptions: perimeter is blurry, endpoints are ephemeral.
-Falco, a graduated CNCF project, attacks the problem from a different direction: watch the kernel and alert when something does unexpected things.
+Containers and Kubernetes break both assumptions — the perimeter is blurry, endpoints are ephemeral.
+Falco[1], a graduated CNCF project, attacks the problem from a different angle: watch the kernel and alert when something does unexpected things.
+This guide covers what Falco does well, what it doesn’t do, and what it needs around it to be useful in production.

 What Falco Watches